 - Place a bucket or container on a pool step without submerging it.

 - Use a large rock or brick to weigh down the container.

 - Fill it with water so it is the same level as the pool water.

 - Mark the water level inside the bucket using either a water-soluble marker or a piece of tape.

 - Mark the pool water level on the outside of the bucket.

 - Wait at least two to three days to let natural evaporation occur.

 Compare the two water levels.
 If the pool water level (outside mark) dropped more than the bucket’s water level (inside mark), you may have a leak and may want to contact a pool contractor.
 If the level changes are the same, only evaporation has occurred and you can resume normal autofill operation.

-Arizona Municipal Water Users Association (AMWUA) is one of 20 Water – Use It Wisely partners to offer water-saving advice and programs.
-This article originally appeared on the AMWUA website and is being used with permission.
+This article originally appeared on June 10, 2019, and is being reposted with permission.
+The Arizona Municipal Water Users Association (AMWUA) is one of 20 Water – Use It Wisely partners to offer water-saving advice and programs.